Mac Docker setup

 mutagen version # it should be ^0.11.2

-• If git was not found, please follow this installation instruction.
+* If `git` was not found, please follow [this installation instruction](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-• If docker-compose was not found, please follow this installation instruction.
+* If `docker-compose` was not found, please follow [this installation instruction](https://docs.docker.com/compose/install/).

-• If mutagen was not found, please follow this installation instruction.
+* If `mutagen` was not found, please follow [this installation instruction](https://mutagen.io/documentation/introduction/installation).

-• Choose an installation directory.
+* Choose an installation directory.
 It can be anywhere on your computer.
-Folder /var/www/public is not necessary, prefer ~/Projects/ for ease of use.
+Folder `/var/www/public` is not necessary, prefer `~/Projects/` for ease of use.

-• To make your life easier, make sure to create an aliases for docker-compose and mutagen commands.
-Follow the guide to create permanent aliases.
+* To make your life easier, make sure to create an aliases for docker-compose and mutagen commands.
+Follow [the guide](https://www.tecmint.com/create-alias-in-linux/) to create **permanent** aliases.
 We recommend defining following:

 # use `localtheme` to start without `frontend` container